Passinwind/PW3B-LPF/V3 Schematics and BOMs.md

 ## Variable Resonance/Variable Frequency LPF Module

+## Breakout Boards for Control Pots and Mid Switch

 Hybrid SMT/through-hole format, with 1206 resistors and SOIC-8 format opamps to facilitate hand soldering.

 Status: in beta testing with DIY pedal builders to assess ease of assembly, onboard design fork is stable and well vetted.